zamansheikh/campus_saga/docs/project_proposal.md

 ### 4.1.
 Team Members

-The project will be led by [Insert Project Manager].
-The development team will consist of [Insert Number] experienced developers, designers, and quality assurance professionals.
+The project will be led by Zaman Sheikh (Md.
+Shamsuzzaman).
+The development team will consist of 2 experienced developers, designers, and quality assurance professionals.

 ### 4.2.
 Required Resources